 Delivering a speech to the home faithful in the aftermath of their 3-1 win over Hull City, the 40-year-old paid tribute to both the supporters and club captain Nemanja Vidic, who leaves the club for Inter at the end of this season

 The Welshman said: "I'd just like to say a big thank you from all the players and staff for your support this year.

 |5/1||Manchester United are 5/1 with Bet365 to win the Premier League next season|

 "We know it's been tough this season and over the years we've been spoilt with the success we've had, but your support has never changed.

 "I'd like to say keep supporting us.
-You've seen a glimpse of the future tonight [in 18-year-old James Wilson's two goals] and that's what this club's about.
+You've seen a glimpse of the future tonight and that's what this club's about.
 We'll always give youth a chance and play attacking football.
 Keep supporting us and the good times will come back soon."

 Giggs brought both himself and Vidic off the bench against the Tigers, though with rumours abound that he will retire at the end of the campaign, the winger refused to be drawn on whether he still has a future on the field.